 - Inspector Gadget went from a bumbling but somewhat effective agent with the occasional help of Penny and Brain in the original pilot to an Inspector Oblivious that is almost completely reliant on his Hyper Competent Sidekicks doing all the work for him.
-In spin offs such as Gadget and the Gadgetinis this was exagerrated to the point of being excessively Too Dumb to Live.
+In spin offs such as Gadget and the Gadgetinis this is exaggerated to the point of being excessively Too Dumb to Live.

 - Scooby-Doo!
 Mystery Incorporated: Fred was always the one to build the traps for the Monster of the Week; this incarnation of Fred is literally obsessed with traps.
 He reads Traps Illustrated magazine, has said "For trap's sake!" at least once, and can't think of anything beyond making new traps.

-- Ben Tennyson, as portrayed on the original show, was mischevious, immature, impulsive, and a generally justified case of Idiot Hero - he was 10 years old, after all.
-In Alien Force, he is now fifteen, and becomes smarter and more serious and while not without a sense of humor is not very humurous at all.
+- Ben 10: Ben Tennyson, as portrayed on the original show, is mischevious, immature, impulsive, and a generally justified case of Idiot Hero — he is 10 years old, after all.
+In Alien Force, he is now fifteen, and becomes smarter and more serious and while not without a sense of humor is not very humorous at all.
 After the fans complained about him not having any personality, writers did all they could to bring back his original personality, gradually flanderizing him.
-By Ben 10: Omniverse, he pretty much Took a Level in Dumbass, even though he was 17 years old at this point and had several years of experience with being a hero.
-He also became an overly clumsy Destructive Savior and an immature Leeroy Jenkins with a major ego problem.
+By Ben 10: Omniverse, he pretty much Took a Level in Dumbass, even though he is 17 years old at this point and has several years of experience with being a hero.
+He also becomes an overly clumsy Destructive Savior and an immature Leeroy Jenkins with a major ego problem.